GilbertEmodi/Kubernetes/README.md

 ---

-## Introducing Today's Project!
+### What is Amazon EKS?

-In this project, I will deploy a Kubernetes cluster ising Amazon EKS.
+In this first section of the project, I will deploy a Kubernetes cluster using Amazon EKS.
 EKS is AWS' service for deploying Kubernetes in the cloud.
 I will also be using exploring "eksctl" and CloudFormation

-### What is Amazon EKS?

 Amazon EKS is AWS' cloud Kubernetes service, which means it simplifies managing and orchestration of Kubernetes clusters.
 I used it in today's project to create a Kubernetes cluster.